 THE STUFF OF DREAMS

 Like the character of Lon Smith, I grew up as the only boy in a household of four sisters (hence my desire to escape to the movies every chance I got), only in the pecking order of age, I was where Agnes would be.
-My earliest memories of my family, before my parents divorced in 1967, have a veneer of nostalgia surrounding them takes on more and more of the shimmering Technicolor glow of Meet Me in St. Louis the older I get.
+My earliest memories of my family, before my parents divorced in 1967, have a veneer of nostalgia surrounding them that takes on more and more of the shimmering Technicolor glow of Meet Me in St. Louis the older I get.

 The youthful quirks of my sisters stand out in my mind: One had her room plastered with posters of the Beatles; another was part of a neighborhood girl's singing group, modeling themselves on The Supremes; one sister was drawn to anything artistic; and the youngest seemed to be in constant telepathic communication with the family dog.
 My parents stand out in my mind as these two perfect problem-solvers.
 It seems there was nothing you could come to them with that they couldn't fix, whether it be the strap on a roller skate, or the certainty there was a monster hiding in the bedroom closet when the lights went out.